-The camp is accessed via 30 minutes’ road transfer from Jeki airstrip, followed by a 5 minutes’ boat ride.
-It’s situated on Discovery Island, an island in the Zambezi river that has no vehicle access, in the heart of the Lower Zambezi N.P.
+The camp is accessed via 30 minutes’ road transfer (wildlife dependent) from Jeki airstrip, followed by a 10 minutes’ boat ride.
+It’s situated on Discovery Island, an island in the Zambezi River that has no vehicle access, in the heart of the Lower Zambezi N.P.
 The site includes natal mahogany trees and it overlooks a beautiful lagoon!
 This is one of the most sought-after and dramatic locations in Africa.

 This is an authentic property that pushes the boundaries of safari camp design.
 There’s a maximum of four guest tents, each offering 5 by 4 metres’ floor space and sufficient height for you to stand.
 Every tent has drop-down sides too.
 These can be raised during daylight hours to usher in fresh breezes, and lowered for cold nights and a little privacy.
 Made of netting, the tent walls are one of the most appealing aspects of the camp, as they provide a 270-degrees view of the African bush at all times of day and night.
 Black-out curtains are available, if need be.
-Tent contents include twin beds (these can be joined to make a double), reading lights, a couple of comfy camp chairs, two folding shelf systems, and a safe box – it really is simple and all you need.
-The washing facilities just to the side of your tent and they comprise flush toilet, washbasin with mirror over, and classic bucket shower!
+Tent contents include twin beds (these can be joined to make a double), reading lights, a couple of comfy camp chairs, two folding shelf systems – it really is simple and all you need.
+The washing facilities are just to the side of your tent, and they comprise flush toilet, washbasin with mirror over, and classic bucket shower!
 Hot water for your shower is supplied on request.
-Soap, shampoo, conditioner, and skin moisturiser are also provided.
+Soap, shampoo, conditioner are also provided.

 The communal spaces at Chula Island Camp consist of a simple lounge and dining area, within a single open-sided mess tent.
 Its furnishings include camp chairs and a table where everyone eats together, tucking in to tasty and hearty food.
 There’s also a well-stocked bar.
-Guests can dine al fresco as well, around a warming campfire!
+Breakfast is done al fresco, around a warming campfire, while lunches and dinners are served around the communal dining table!
 This is the perfect place to gather together and share your safari stories.
 There’s a mobile library too, with books about the flora and fauna of the Lower Zambezi N.P.